Lapeyus/QwinixTechChallenge/README.md

           "Count": "3"
         }
       },
-The stack should maintain 3 instances running at any given time.
+<h3>The stack should maintain 3 instances running at any given time</h3>.
       "UpdatePolicy": {
         "AutoScalingRollingUpdate": {
           "MinInstancesInService": "3",